soundasleep/jevon.org/_includes/cv/contact.md

 <section class="abstract">
-I am a passionate, talented, and high-EQ software engineer, architect, teacher, researcher, and people-centered leader, with fourteen years experience in delivering software and leading communities.
+I am a passionate, talented, and high-EQ software engineer, architect, teacher, researcher, and people-centered leader, with two decades' experience in delivering software and leading communities.
 </section>